Caseraw/katacoda-scenarios/python-envs/step5.md

 `python --version`{{ execute }}

-> Notice that all three outputs show which python version is in pointed to and in use in the activated virtual environment.
+> Notice that all three outputs show which python is pointed to and in use in the activated virtual environment.

 **Deactivate an list again**